Skip to main content

 Socrates is pre-configured by Torq to inform you of the actions it’s taking, explain its reasoning, and request user confirmation for actions that require approval.

 Out of the box, Socrates can perform operational actions on a case, just like an analyst would—such as changing states and severities, reading and writing notes, adding observables, assigning the case to others, and more.
+You can further extend Socrates' capabilities by creating workflows that it can execute, effectively providing it with additional tools.
+Each workflow automates a specific procedure, which Socrates can then carry out as an action.

 Socrates operates within the scope of a single case.
 While it can search for related cases, it cannot take direct action on them.

-1. Create a Workflow: Design a workflow that implements the procedure you want Socrates to perform.
+1. Create a workflow: Design a workflow that implements the procedure you want Socrates to perform.
 Ensure it has an On-demand trigger.
 If the procedure requires human confirmation, be sure to incorporate that step directly within the workflow.

-2. Define Input Parameters: Clearly define the trigger input parameters and provide detailed descriptions.
+2. Define input parameters: Clearly define the trigger input parameters and provide detailed descriptions.
 This information helps Socrates understand the requirements for the tool execution.

 1. Give the workflow a meaningful and descriptive name to reflect its purpose.